watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    git clone <REPOSITORY_URL>
    ```

-   > **Note**: In some cases, the `root` user will be assigned ownership of your user's `.config` folder.
+   > **Note**: In some cases, the `root` user owns your user's `.config` folder.
 If this happens, run the following command to return ownership to `adminfabmedical` and then try the `git` command again:

    ```bash
    sudo chown -R $USER:$(id -gn $USER) /home/adminfabmedical/.config
    ```

-6. When prompted for password use your PAT token from previous steps.
+6. When prompted for a password, use your PAT token from previous steps.

 7. In your browser, switch to the `content-api` repository and select "Clone" to see and copy the repository URL.